All About Lily Chou-Chou: Music

+The soundtrack of Lily Chou-Chou was written and arranged by Takeshi Kobayashi, with vocals by the singer Salyu.
+It features many songs which are sung by the fictional rock star Lily Chou-Chou in the film.
+The soundtrack also heavily uses the classical music of Claude Debussy.

 Style

 Comparing it to The 400 Blows (1959), Andrew O'Hehir dubbed All About Lily Chou-Chou "sprawling and adventurous [...]
 [Iwai's] movie has a youthful restlessness, an almost compulsive daring".
 According to Entertainment Weekly's Lisa Schwarzbaum, Iwai "creates Yuichi’s world as much through disembodied moments of sight and sound as through action".
 According to Kevin Thomas in Los Angeles Times, the film contains "sweeping juxtapositions of the beautiful and the terrible in both the aural and the visual".
 After the trip to Okinawa, Shinoda switches to a "restless, jabbing, hand-held camera style [...] for a deliberately unsettling effect."

 According to Scott Tobias of The A.V.
 Club, Iwai aimed to capture the feeling of being a teenager; the writer claimed that it "mimics the aimless, unformed rhythms of adolescent life" by "[d]rifting through time and space without firmly situating the viewer".
 Michael Atkinson of The Village Voice noted, "Flashbacks are scant signified, and jump cuts leave out massive amounts of motivating incident [...]
 Iwai prefers to observe from a distance, and he has a taste for disjunctive visuals".